LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/DetaildAPI/mtlsForward.md

 indicator: both
 ---

-This API forwards any request with the requried certificate wrap the request with SSL context if the certificate exists and if not - it forwards the non-mtls request to the required endpont.
+This API wraps and forwards any request according to specified parameters in the request headers with the requried certificate if the certificate exists (if not - it forwards the non-mtls request to the required endpont).

 ### Request